basdxz/LeafCulling/docs/TECHNICAL.md

 TODO: Screenshot
 TODO: Video
 With the implemented solution, the visuals produce the desired effect as seen above.
-With proper handling of decayingleaves.
+With proper handling of decaying leaves.

 ### Mixin Injection